pankaj03gupta/projectmanagerApp-log/README.md

 # projectmanagerApp

-1. Run  the Spring boot application from eclipse t , port is set to 8083
+1. Run  the Spring boot application from eclipse  , port is set to 8083
 2. Run the front end  from visual studio
 •	npm install  -g @angular/cli
 •	change the  directory to src/app folder